marpaia/nogo/README.md

 ~ nogo ls

-looks like there aren't any topcis to list!
+looks like there aren't any topics to list!

 ~ nogo new
 Enter the notes topic: this